SketchPolymer/SketchPolymer-code/README.md

 # SketchPolymer

-This repository contains the C++ implementation of SketchPolymer, a data structure to ().
+This repository contains the C++ implementation of SketchPolymer, a data structure for per-flow tail latency estimation.
 We compare different aspects of performance of SketchPolymer and other quantiles sketches.